Deeptig9138/DFIR-An-Introduction/3. DFIR Tools/README.md

 ## Moving Forward 🔄

 While these tools significantly aid in the DFIR process, understanding the broader **Incident Response** workflow and how **Digital Forensics** fits into this process is crucial for effectively handling security incidents.
-In the next task, we'll focus on the **Incident Response** process and how digital forensics can be leveraged to enhance response efforts and investigations.

 ---

 *Note: The descriptions provided here are an overview of each tool's functionality.
 For a more in-depth understanding, exploring the tool's documentation and practical use is recommended.*

+---